barryclark/jekyll-now/_posts/2021-07-13-Network_Attached_Storage_via_Docker.md

 ---

 # Welcome
-"NAS I am not talking about american rapper.
+"NAS, I am not talking about american rapper.
 I recently switched from android to apple, and I am already tired of 'my icloud is full!'. thus birth my own Network Attached Storage >> best part I can connect external storage too ;)"

 ## What is NAS?